how to power a raspberry pi the right way

 Pi 4 B / 4005.1V3.0A

-Also, some models have different connectors, so make sure to get a power supply that fits your Raspberry Pi.
+You’ll also have to keep in mind that some models use different connectors, so make sure to get a power supply that will fit your Pi.

 The easiest way to avoid any issue with your power supply is to grab the official one for your specific model.
-For example, on Raspberry 4 and 400 it will be this one on Amazon.
-This way you are sure it respects this requirement and that it will work like a charm with your Raspberry Pi.
+This way you’ll be sure it respects the requirements and that it’ll work like a charm with your Pi.
+The table above provides links to power supplies proven to work with your Pi.

 Download the Pi Glossary!